Log in

 Typeform + Trello

-Trello price: Free for up to 10 boards per workspace with unlimited users and Power-Ups.
-From $6/month/user (paid monthly) on a Standard Plan that gives you unlimited boards.
+Trello pricing: Free for up to 10 boards per workspace with unlimited users and Power-Ups.
+From $5/month/user (paid monthly) for a Standard Plan that gives you unlimited boards.

 KanbanFlow (Web)

-KanbanFlow, our pick for the best Trello alternative for simplicity
+KanbanFlow, our pick for the best Kanban software for simplicity.

 KanbanFlow is the most stripped-down Kanban tool I came across while testing.
 But sometimes, simplicity is exactly what you need.
 If you're looking for minimal distractions, KanbanFlow is ideal.